vertica/spark-connector/functional-tests/README.md

 Use `sbt` to start the sbt server from the command line.
 Enter `run` to execute the default test suites.
 This will run the tests on a local Spark cluster.
 You can specify arguments to modify you test run.
 For more details, use `run -h`.

 As an example, to include large data tests into the run, use `run -l`.
-Whereas `run -s ComplexTypeTests` will only execute ComplexTypeTests.
+On the other had, using `run -s ComplexTypeTests` will only execute ComplexTypeTests.

 To run a specific test in a suite, use option `-t` to specify a test name.
 For example, `run -s ComplexTypeTests -t "<TEST_NAME>"` will execute the specified tests in the suite.
 Note that option `-t` has to be used with option `-s`.